projectitis/aseprite-community-script-collection/.github/ISSUE_TEMPLATE/submit-a-script.md

 https://community.aseprite.org/u/projectitis/summary

-## (Optional) Link to the Aseprite forum where you have posted your script
+## (Optional) Link to the Aseprite forum post where you have posted your script

 https://community.aseprite.org/t/script-palettize-better-control-when-applying-a-palette/21823